READING CAMPAIGN: Deadline extended for Sheffield youngsters to enter our fun poetry competition

 Recitals can be made by individual students or a class as a whole.

-Once all the entries are in a special judging panel from The Star and Off The Shelf will pick the top three, and then Michael Rosen himself will choose the winner.
+Once all the entries are in a special judging panel from The Star and Off The Shelf will pick the top few candidates, and then Michael Rosen himself will choose the winner.

 Maria De Souza, one of the Off The Shelf festival organisers, said: “The festival is for everyone and wants to encourage a passion for the written and spoken word.
 “Young children love stories and this is great way into the wonderful world of imagination.